Trostyanets: Nature and recreation

-Trostianets is located near the picturesque Neskuchnoye tract, where there are three lakes among a mixed pine-deciduous forest.
+Trostyanets is located near the picturesque Neskuchne tract, where there are three lakes among a mixed pine-deciduous forest.
 The nearby arboretum almost merged with the forest.
-In 1995-1996, a sports recreation center was destroyed, located in a pine forest near one of the lakes.
+In 1995–1996, a sports recreation center was destroyed, located in a pine forest near one of the lakes.

-There are several architectural monuments in the city - the "Round Yard" of 1749, the Golitsyn's manor house, churches, the nymphs' grotto of 1809 and others, which are gradually being repaired and restored.
-Recently, picturesque plein-airs “Picturesque Trostianechchyna” have been held in Trostianets, as a result of which an exposition of paintings by artists from different countries was created in the former landowner's estate.
+There are several architectural monuments in the city – the "Round Courtyard" of 1749, the Golitsyn Manor House, churches, the Grotto of the Nymphs of 1809 and others, which are gradually being repaired and restored.
+Recently, picturesque plein-airs "Picturesque Trostianechchyna" have been held in Trostyanets, as a result of which an exposition of paintings by artists from different countries was created in the former landowner's estate.

 Industry

-The most famous enterprise of Trostianets is the chocolate factory "Ukraine", one of the leading enterprises in the industry.
+The most famous enterprise of Trostyanets is the chocolate factory "Ukraine", one of the leading enterprises in the industry.
 This enterprise belongs to the company "Mondelēz International" (formerly "Kraft Foods"), which is known for its trademarks "Crown", "Alpen Gold", "Jacobs", "Tuc", "Barny" and Milka.

 Transport

-The railway line Sumy–Liubotyn, stations Trostianets-Smorodyne and Rupino.
+The railway line Sumy–Liubotyn, stations Trostianets-Smorodyne and Rupyne.
 The national road N12 passes through the town and connects Sumy and Poltava.

 Sports

-Trostianets is a football club based in the city, which made its debut in the Ukrainian Second League in the 2021–22 season.
-The team plays matches at the local Volodymyr Kuts Stadium, named after the Olympic champion Volodymyr Kuts (1927-1975), a native of Oleksyne, Trostianets Raion.
+FC Trostianets is a football club based in the city, which made its debut in the Ukrainian Second League in the 2021–22 season.
+The team plays matches at the local Volodymyr Kuts Stadium, named after the Olympic champion Volodymyr Kuts (1927–1975), a native of Oleksyne, Trostyanets Raion.